jyp/boon/README.md

 The leftwards (and upwards) movements are bound to the leftmost fingers (index and middle finger), while rightwards (and downwards) movements are bound to the rightmost fingers (ring finger and pinky.)
-Additional unpaired, movements are bound to the middle column, which is reached with an extension of the index finger.
+Additional unpaired movements are bound to the middle column, which is reached with an extension of the index finger.

 Left-hand.

-The most common edition commands (cut, paste, parenthesis manipulation) are bound to the home row.
+The most common editing commands (cut, paste, parenthesis manipulation) are bound to the home row.
 The top row is (mainly) for searching.
 The bottom row gives access to user-defined (C-x) and mode-specific shortcuts (C-c), insert mode, and registers.